 Location: Underway to Azores

 After a restful 6 hours of sleep, Daisy and Matt started cooking chili and rice for the whole crew.
-Lunch was interrupted with another couple of visits from a pod of dolphins, and a couple people standing up so fast that rice and beans were spewed across the cockpit.
-Today is Saturday and as we have been reminded every day since Tuesday… “Saturday is our crew competency exam – BE prepared!”
+Lunch was interrupted with another couple of visits from a pod of dolphins and a couple of people standing up so fast that rice and beans were spewed across the cockpit.
+Today is Saturday, and as we have been reminded every day since Tuesday… “Saturday is our crew competency exam – BE prepared!”
 Thankfully (and surprisingly), everyone passed the exam with flying colors!

 This afternoon was exceptionally special – Watch Team One took the helm from 2-6 pm, yet almost everyone was on deck hanging out with each other or taking in the beauty that surrounds us.
 While a couple of us were in the cockpit listening to James Taylor, Norah Jones, and Sheryl Crow, many were on deck playing cards or reading books.
 A rigorous game of 20 questions was played between Matt and myself, which was joined by Catherine and Oliver.
 For dinner, we had BBQ chicken and mashed potatoes, which reminded quite a few of us at home!
 It was incredibly delicious, and looking around the cockpit, you could see everyone’s hands covered in BBQ sauce, and each person raced to finish in order to be the first in line to get seconds.
 My question for everyone tonight was who each person would bring with them if they were stranded on a desert island… the responses were interesting, to say the least.